biocompute-objects/BCO_Documentation/content/sop.md

 - Download and install an instance within an organization’s firewall
 - View videos and documentation on tool use

+## Versioning
+Any version previous to the current version of a BCO not be edited.

 This documentation is currently in the comment phase until Sept.
 15, 2020.
 Please send your comments to Jonathon Keeney.